sami-eljabali/forever-stars-macos-screensaver/README.md

 ## Installation

 #### Download (recommended)
-1. Download `Forever Stars.saver` from the [latest release](../../releases/latest)
+1. Download `Forever Stars.saver` from the [latest release](../../releases/latest)'s assets.
-2. Open the file to install
+2. Open the file to install.

 #### Build from source
-1. Clone the repo
+1. Clone the repo.
-2. Run `make install`
+2. Run `make install`.

-Using macOS Tahoe (26.3.1) can be found at **System Settings → Wallpaper → Screen Saver... → Others → View All → Forever Stars**
+Using macOS Tahoe (26.3.1) can be later found at **System Settings → Wallpaper → Screen Saver... → Others → View All → Forever Stars**.

 ## Commands